GU-Cryptography/quantum-safe-mqtt/README.md

 ### Steps to create self-signed certificate
 Follow steps in second answer here: https://superuser.com/questions/1428012/cant-verify-an-openssl-certificate-against-a-self-signed-openssl-certificate

-Except use the two CNF files in this repo
+Except use the two CNF files in this repo under the 'background files' folder